An anonymous donor drops off a framed piece of art at a Goodwill in Washington state

 About 74 million people in the United States and Canada donate annually to Goodwill, Bedell said.

-Most donated goods are sold at Goodwill stores, but prizes such as the Dali are auctioned online to maximize their value, said Shea Munroe, who works for Goodwill's online department in Federal Way.
+Most donated goods are sold at Goodwill stores, but prizes such as the Dali are auctioned online – to maximize their value, said Munroe, who works for Goodwill’s online department.

-The Dali was the highlight of Munroe's past six years of working for the nonprofit, in addition to her two years of service in the 1970s, she said.
+The Dali is the highlight of her past six years of working for the nonprofit, in addition to her two years of service in the 1970s, she said.

-But the Dali piece is not the most prized art auctioned by Goodwill: A Frank Weston Benson oil painting, dated 1924 and also donated anonymously, was sold online by Goodwill in 2006 for $165,002.
+The bidding for the Dali piece is still short of the most prized art auctioned by Goodwill: A Frank Weston Benson oil painting, dated 1924 and also donated anonymously, was sold online by Goodwill in 2006 for $165,002.